Please do not use

 Need a Permit or Need to Renew?

-If you have not yet renewed your permit for 2013, your swipe card will not open the gate.
+If you do not renew by Dec.
+31, 2013, your swipe card will be deactivated on December 31, 2014.
 Make your resolution today to renew your permit so you and your dogs can have another fun year at the dog park.
 Renewal is easy.

 You can fill out the form on our website, (see link above "Purchase or Renew Your Permit) and print it or print the blank form and fill it out; or you may pick up a permit form at the dog park in the container by the message board and fill it out.
 Either way it must be faxed (504.483.9412), snail mailed, or delivered in person to the dog park office, #1 Palm Drive, NOLA 70124, with your payment.
 It is not possible to register on line or through Pay Pal.